Submit a Record

 There are multiple ways to submit your wildlife data to CBDC, depending on the nature and quantity of your records:

-• For multiple records, use the CBDC Species Recording Sheet.
+• For multiple records, use the CBDC Species Recording Sheet available to download below.

-• For one or two records, use the CBDC Online Records Form on this website.
+• For one or two records, use the CBDC Online Records Form to submit your records immediately.
+Access the form HERE.

 • If you a regular recorder, try using iRecord for an easy way to submit any amount of records.